PCrnjak/CM6_COBOT_ROBOT/README.md

 Our official website: https://source-robotics.com/ Join the discord community: https://discord.com/invite/prjUvjmGpZ

 CM6 uses 6 gimbal BLDC motors paired with small gear ratio gearboxes ( from 5:1 to 9:1), by doing that it is passively compliant and safe.
-Each Joint is using an S-Drive BLDC driver that is mounted on modular actuator designs for specific gimbal motors.
+Each Joint uses an S-Drive BLDC driver that is mounted on modular actuator designs for specific gimbal motors.
 Design can be changed easily by using different-sized aluminum extrusions or changing the gear ratio of modular gearboxes.

 The total price of this first version is around 1000 dollars in raw materials.